emmett-framework/emmett/docs/quickstart.md

         # code
     def on_failure(self):
         # code
+    def on_end(self):
+        # code
 ```
 As you can see `Handler` provide methods to run your code before the request is processed by your function (with the `on_start` method) and after your function were executed, providing different methods depending on what happened on your function: if an exception is occurred weppy will call the `on_failure` method, otherwise the `on_success` method.
+The `on_end` method is **always** called after every request has been processed, in particular: *after* the response has been created and *before* sending it to the client.

 To register your handler to a function you just need to write: